 Balls came in several sizes with the most dangerous being smaller and easily held in one hand.
 These could be thrown with fairly significant force and cause a moderate amount of pain although little in the way of serious injury.

-My experience is that it was simply a children’s game and a lot of fun was had by at least this participant.
+My experience is of a simple children’s game and a lot of fun had by at least this participant.
 I remember a few free-for-all sessions where bigger and stronger players, upset that I had put them out in earlier matches, simply knocked me down and bounced a few balls off me but the anger I felt was in losing the game.

 I’m not discounting the terror that some surely remember from the game but I don’t think it was any worse than other gym class endeavors.
 The humiliation of waiting to be picked was probably far more damaging in a psychological, if not physical, way.
-Yeah, I got popped in a face by a few of those rubber balls but no harm was done.
+Yeah, I got popped in a face by a few of those rubber balls but suffered no serious injury.
 As I’ve said, it was a game to won, and I wanted to win!